 There are a number of ways to learn cake decorating, which is great because that means there are options.

-Recently I found a free learning test (click where it says new users), that helped highlight my strong points and showed where my weaker points were.
+Recently I found a free learning test (click where it says new users under Use The Online Questionnaire), that helped highlight my strong points and showed where my weaker points were.
 A great reference and guide.
 Once you know where you are strongest, you can make a better decision about how to learn and where to spend your money.

 Does it matter?